Lifestyle #Featured articles

 Check more rates

-Alternative homes are all types of housing solutions that are designed or built outside of the traditional construction norms like detached houses, semi-detached homes, apartment complexes or condos.
-Alternative homes can be made of traditional materials or new materials and are usually more affordable and sometimes faster to build or design.
+Alternative homes are all types of housing solutions that are designed or built outside of traditional construction norms, such as detached houses, semi-detached homes, apartment complexes, or condos.
+Alternative homes can be constructed from traditional or new materials and are often more affordable and sometimes faster to build or design.

-In most cases, the primary motivation for alternative homes is price, they are also a great way to reduce carbon footprint, use fewer materials or recycle materials, minimize land space, be energetically independent or even integrate with nature.
+In most cases, the primary motivation for alternative homes is price; they are also a great way to reduce your carbon footprint, use fewer or recycled materials, minimize land space, be energy independent or even integrate with nature.

-With so many alternative home solutions to pick from, we’ll look at 6 popular trends we predict will grow in 2024.
+With so many alternative home solutions to pick from, we’ll look at 6 popular trends we predict will grow.

 1. Tiny Homes

-Tiny homes are becoming more and more popular in Canada for their affordability.
-Tiny homes by definition are housing solutions that are usually between 60 and 600 square feet in size.
+Tiny homes are becoming increasingly popular in Canada due to their affordability.
+Tiny homes, by definition, are housing solutions that are usually between 60 and 600 square feet in size.
 They can be on a trailer or on the ground.
-They can also be made from a 20ft shipping container.
+They can also be made from a 20-foot shipping container.

 2. Van Life

-The rise of #vanlife stories on social media has really transformed this marginal housing option into a modern lifestyle option for many Canadians every year.
-Transforming a school bus, a camper van or a truck into a temporary or permanent living space has never been easier.
+The rise of #vanlife stories on social media has significantly transformed this previously marginal housing option into a modern lifestyle choice for many Canadians each year.
+Transforming a school bus, camper van, or truck into a temporary or permanent living space has never been easier.
 Whether you do it yourself or buy a second-hand motorized RV, the van living experience is definitely a cheaper housing solution.
-It tends to attract a younger demographic (with or without children) and people looking for freedom to roam and a slower pace of life.
+It tends to attract a younger demographic (with or without children) and individuals seeking freedom to roam and a slower pace of life.

 What you’re saving: a plot of land.
 Your home is now your vehicle.